tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: A user has an AWS account with a Business-level AWS Support plan and needs assistance with handling a production service disruption.
 Which action should the user take?
 A: Open a "production system down support case".

 - Q: What is AWS Concierge?
 Answer: a team to support AWS customers on an Enterprise support plan with account issues.
+In hotels, a concierge works at the front desk.

 - Q: Does Developer support plan provide phone support?
 A: No, only email.
 Developer support is the only support plan that provides email only support.